-- Protect the Office of Recipient Rights (ORR) from pressures that could interfere with the impartial, even-handed, and thorough performance of its functions - Serve in an advisory capacity to the executive director and the director of ORR Other specific functions include: - Review the process for funding ORR - Recommend candidates for the Director of ORR to the Executive Director. - Consult with the Executive Director regarding any proposed dismissal of the Director of ORR - Receive education and training in ORR policies and procedures - Review the Semi-Annual report submitted to the State - Review the Annual report submitted to the State - Provide "Goals for ORR" and "Recommendations for ORR" for the Annual Report - For DWIHN, the RRAC also serves as the Recipient Rights Appeals Committee
+- Protect the Office of Recipient Rights (ORR) from pressures that could interfere with the impartial, even-handed, and thorough performance of its functions. - Serve in an advisory capacity to the executive director and the director of ORR Other specific functions. - Review the process for funding ORR. - Recommend candidates for the Director of ORR to the Executive Director. - Consult with the Executive Director regarding any proposed dismissal of the Director of ORR. - Receive education and training in ORR policies and procedures. - Review the Semi-Annual report submitted to the MDHHS. - Review the Annual report submitted to MDHHS. - Provide "Goals for ORR" and "Recommendations for ORR" for the Annual Report. - The RRAC also serves as the Recipient Rights Appeals Committee.